Centralized Volatility Reduction for Electricity Markets

 \end{proposition}

 The first kind of equilibria describes the degenerate case, where $\Delta^*=0$. $P$ and $W$ engage in trading at the second kind of equilibria, where $2q^* + K^* = \rho^{-1}$.
 For $\Delta^*=\sqrt{3}\sigma$, note that the bilateral trade always guarantees volatility reduction for the wind producer $W$.
 For $P$, reductions are only guaranteed for the equilibria that satisfy $K^*>1$.
 Furthermore, in expectation, profits are unchanged.
 Similar conclusions can be drawn for any $\Delta^*\neq0$.
-This stylized example illustrates how call options can help with volatility reductions, but also shows that further improvements can be attained, which can be done by applying our centralized mechanism, which yields the greatest volatility reductions.
+This stylized example illustrates how insurance contracts can help with volatility reductions, but also shows that further improvements can be attained, which can be done by applying our centralized mechanism, which yields the largest volatility reductions.

-\subsubsection{Outcomes of the centralized mechanism}
+\subsection{Outcomes of the centralized mechanism}